 A directory of type foundry catalogs available online.

 Type specimens are time capsules of typographic history.
-There is no substitute for seeing them in person, but you can now use a web browser to track the evolution of type design through the pages of over three hundred manufacturer catalogs from the sixteenth through the twentieth centuries.
+There is no substitute for seeing them in person, but you can now use a web browser to track the evolution of type design through the pages of over 325 manufacturer catalogs from the sixteenth through the twentieth centuries.
 For years, I accessed these books via an unwieldy pile of bookmarks, downloads, and repetitive searches.
 As far as I know, there is no central register of digitized type specimens.
 This database attempts to fill that gap.

 Sponsor